The City of Cornwall collects recyclables on a weekly basis. For residential properties, recycling is collected on the same day as garbage.

 Acceptable recycling containers

-New blue boxes, old blue or black boxes or clear bags.
+Blue boxes, black boxes or clear or blue bags.

 Residents are asked to flatten cardboard and set it beside their recycling container in bundles no more than 3 feet high, 3 feet wide and 12 inches thick.
 Alternatively, flattened cardboard pieces can also be placed in an open cardboard box no larger than 2.5 feet high, 2.5 feet wide and 2.5 feet deep.

-Several new items are now being accepted for recycling, including paper cups (such as Tim Hortons cups) and polycoat products (such as milk and juice cartons, gable top containers, Tetra Pak juice boxes and frozen juice containers) are now accepted for recycling.
+Please note that paper cups (such as Tim Hortons cups) and polycoat products (such as milk and juice cartons, gable top containers, Tetra Pak juice boxes and frozen juice containers) are now accepted for recycling.